nikic/nikic.github.com/_posts/2012-03-28-Understanding-PHPs-internal-array-implementation.markdown

    for other things internally.)
 Don't bother with the fact that there are two properties for this.
 The difference between them is who is responsible for freeing the value.

+ * `pListNext` and `pListLast` specify the order of the array elements.
+If PHP wants to traverse the array it starts off at the `pListHead` bucket (specified in the `HashTable` struct) and then always takes the `pListNext` bucket.
+The same works in reverse, by starting at `pListTail` and always following `pListLast`.
+(You can do this in userland by calling `end()` and then always calling `prev()`.)

- * `pListNext` and `pListLast` form the "linked list of possible values" I mentioned above.
+ * `pNext` and `pLast` form the "linked list of possible values" I mentioned above.
 The `arBuckets` array stores a pointer to the first possible bucket.
-If that bucket hasn't the right key, PHP will look at the bucket which `pListNext` points to.
-This is done until the right bucket is found. `pListLast` can be used to do the same in reverse.
+If that bucket hasn't the right key, PHP will look at the bucket which `pNext` points to.
+This is done until the right bucket is found. `pLast` can be used to do the same in reverse.

- * `pNext` and `pLast` specify the order of the array elements.
-If PHP wants to traverse the array it starts off at the `pListHead` bucket (specified in the `HashTable` struct) and then always takes the `pNext` bucket.
-The same works in reverse, by starting at `pListTail` and always following `pLast`.
-(You can do this in userland by calling `end()` and then always calling `prev()`.)

 As you can see PHP's hash table implementation is fairly complex.
 This is the price one has to pay for its ultra-flexible array type.